dvoeverything/HuggingFaceSummarizer/README.md

 1. Clone the repository:
    git clone https://github.com/dvoeverything/summarize.git
    cd summarize
-Install the required packages:
+2. Install the required packages:
+   '''bash
    pip install -r requirements.txt

-Usage
+## Usage
-To run the summarization tool, use the following command: python summarize.py --url <URL>
+   To run the summarization tool, use the following command:
+   '''bash
+   python summarize.py --url <URL>
 or
+'''bash
    python summarize.py --file <FILE_PATH>

-Requirements
+## Requirements
    Python 3.x
    Transformers library
    BeautifulSoup4
    Click

-##Contributing
+## Contributing
    Feel free to submit issues or pull requests.
 Contributions are welcome!

-License
+## License
    This project is licensed under the MIT License.

-Contact
+## Contact
    For more information, contact Devotion Chikutuva at LinkedIn.

 Make sure to replace `<URL>` and `<FILE_PATH>` with actual examples, and adjust any sections as needed based on your project's specifics.